-Leader Response Consequences for Camper 1st step Reminders of the Rule.
+Leader Response Consequences for Camper 1st step Reminders of the rule.
 Reminders of the rule, discussion of why behavior was inappropriate, and possible options.
-2nd step Reminders of the Rule plus short break.
+2nd step Reminders of the rule, plus short break.
 Take notes on a behavior incident report.
-Camp Director or designee may have a brief check-in with family at pick-up or drop-off.
-Break no longer than 15 minutes.
+Camp Director or designee may have a brief check-in with family in person or via a call.
+Take a break for up to 15 minutes.
+Reminders of the rule, discussion of why behavior was inappropriate, and possible options.
 3rd step Discussion with the camper about the rules of camp.
 Update the Camp Director or Assistant Director on the steps taken so far.
 Supervise camper during longer break.
 Add to incident report.
 Camp Director or designee updates family.
-Camper will take a longer break which may include an entire activity (recess, choice time, camp activity time) 4th step Camper will be brought to the Camp Director or Assistant Director for a discussion.
+Camper will take a longer break which may include an entire activity.
+Reminders of the rule, discussion of why behavior was inappropriate, and possible options.
+4th step Camper will be brought to the Camp Director or Assistant Director for a discussion.
 The Camp Director or Assistant Director will speak with the family about behavior contract.
-The camper will be asked to reflect on the discussion and begin a behavior contract.
-5th step The Camp Director and other Leadership staff (Regional Director, Camp Programs Manager, Education Manager) will discuss possible dismissal of participant from the camp and speak with family.
+The camper will be asked to reflect on the discussions about behavior and begin a behavior contract.
+5th step The Camp Director and other Leadership staff (Director of Camps, Education Manager, Regional Director) will discuss possible dismissal of participant from the camp and speak with family.
+The family will be called.
+Behavior contract is reviewed.
+Possible dismissal.

-^{}If a camper intentionally hurts another person or runs away from the group or staff member, they will immediately be brought to the Camp Director and/or Behavior Specialist.
+If a camper intentionally hurts another person, themselves, or runs away from the group or staff member, they will immediately be brought to the Camp Director, Assistant Camp Director and/or Behavior Specialist.

-If, after steps 1 through 4, there is no mutually agreeable resolution of the issues and they warrant termination, the Camp Director shall send a written notice of termination.
-There is no refund of fees.
+After steps 1 through 4, if there is no mutually agreeable resolution of the behavior issues, the Camp Director may issue a written notice of termination.
+Refunds will not be provided for behavior-based dismissals.